 The death or resignation of any officers of the company does not affect the structure of the company, which may continue to trade as before.
 Any shares held by them may be passed on to the others.

-Protection of your Irish Business Name
+Protect your Irish Company Name

 Registration legally protects the company name against anyone else forming a similarly named limited company either in sound or spelling.